vkhazin/restfulapi-courseware/README.md

 ## Description ##

+* RESTful API is an application program interface that uses HTTP/S requests to GET, PUT, POST and DELETE data
+* RESTful API is based on representational state transfer technology, an architectural style and approach to communications used in web services
+* REST Web services systems are used to access and manipulate textual representations of Web resources
+* RESTful web services are uniform and interoperable contrasted to language or platform specific API's
+* RESTful web service are often enough associated with Micro-Services architecture
-* Microservice architecture structures applications as a collection of loosely coupled services
+* RESTful architecture aims at breaking down monolithic application to series of individually deployed and loosely coupled components
-* More than 70 percent of companies want to intensify their usage of Micro-services in 2017 according to <a href="./media/leanIX_Microservices-Study.pdf" target="_blank">leanIX study</a>
-* Motivations behind micro-services adoption:
-  * improvement in IT agility by reducing risk of big-bang releases and/or re-tooling
-  * easier development maintainability with simpler code base
-  * easier operation with automated CD (continuous deployment) and CI (continuous integration)
-  * improved system resilience where failure of a service does not take down the entire system
-* Micro-service architecture is not a silver bullet - several drawbacks from real-world experience will be discussed
-* Micro-services is not a language specific pattern, mixing languages and tools is normal
-* Micro-services may use http request/response or a message driven pattern
+* New challenges arise with adoption of RESTful and Micro-services: automation of deployment and monitoring
+* RESTful services are odd to be designed deploy-able on-premises and on-the-cloud location-transparently
-* Docker containers greatly improve predictability of micro-services deployments
+* Docker containers greatly improve predictability of service deployment and portability between on-premises and on-the-cloud hosting options
-* Public/Private Cloud PaaS (platform as a service) reduce TCO (total cost of ownership) specifically with micro-service architecture
+* Public/Private Cloud PaaS (platform as a service) and FaaS (function as a service) are aiming to further reduce total cost of ownership

 ## Audience ##

-* Application Architects looking to familiarize themselves with micro-service architecture trade-offs compared to a soa and monolithic application architecture
+* Application Architects looking to familiarize themselves with RESTful architecture trade-offs compared to a Soa and to monolithic application architecture
-* Developers eager to get first hand experience building micro-services
+* Developers eager to get first hand experience building RESTful services
-* Operations looking to automate micro-services deployment and monitoring
+* Operations looking to automate web services deployment and monitoring
 * DevOps eager to jump into the modern software delivery mindset

 ## Course's Objectives ##
-* Analyze industry motivation for adopting micro-service architecture
+* Analyze industry motivation for adopting RESTful architecture
-* Draw a comparison between SOA (service-oriented architecture) and Micro-service architecture
+* Draw a comparison between Soa (service-oriented architecture) and RESTful architecture
-* Discover advantages and disadvantages of micro-services
+* Discover advantages and disadvantages of RESTful services
-* Build micro-services using different languages
+* Build RESTful services using different approaches
-* Implement http and message driven design patter
-* Experiment with deployment of micro-services using Docker
+* Experiment with deployment of services using Docker
-* Get familiar with public cloud PaaS DevOps model
+* Get familiar with public cloud PaaS/FaaS DevOps model

 ## Prerequisites ##
 * Laptop with admin/root privileges to install required software